 |Month 1||Month 6||Month 12||Month 18||Month 24|

-If you choose to purchase the required initial lab work directly from Peter Uncaged MD, rather than externally on your own from Labcorp, the price is
+If you choose to purchase the required initial lab work directly from Peter MD, rather than externally on your own from LabCorp, the price is

 $259 $129 (they offer 50% off to all patients).
 These results include free and total testosterone, Lh and FSh, PSA, and CBC levels.

-As you can see from the chart above comparing the cost of TRT online, Peter Uncaged requires a slightly higher upfront investment for lab work, but is definitely the most affordable in the long run.
-Since you’ll likely need treatment indefinitely, it’s smart to pick an option that won’t break the bank.
+As you can see from the chart above comparing the cost of TRT online, Peter MD requires a slightly higher upfront investment for initial lab work, but is by far the most affordable in the long run.
+Since you’ll likely need treatment indefinitely, it’s smart to pick an option that won’t break the bank over the long haul.

-One important distinction to make between Peter Uncaged MD and its competitors involves a physical exam.
-With Peter Uncaged MD, you’re required to have an exam from an in-person doctor’s office, rather than just a virtual appointment.
+One important distinction to make between Peter MD and its competitors involves a physical exam.
+With Peter MD, an in-person physical is required, rather than just a virtual appointment.
 A representative from the company will set up a local physical exam for you after your purchase of the program.
 In the long run, this can save insured users money, should their plan cover the cost of the physical.
-After, you’ll simply email your results to Peter Uncaged and continue the treatment process from the comfort of home.
+After, you’ll simply email your results to Peter MD and continue the treatment process from the comfort of home.
 We also appreciate the physical exam because it gives doctors a better chance to determine testosterone is actually the right solution for your symptoms.

-To get started with Peter Uncaged specifically, you’ll first need to decide which program works best for you; the 6-month subscription paid monthly, 6-month subscription paid in full upfront, or 10-week subscription.
+To get started with Peter MD specifically, you’ll first need to decide which program works best for you; the 6-month subscription paid monthly, 6-month subscription paid in full upfront, or 10-week subscription.

 After selecting the best subscription for your needs, you’ll be directed to a checkout page.
 Here, you’ll provide your billing, contact, and shipping details.
 You’ll also need to upload a state-issued photo ID, a copy of your recent blood work, and a copy of your most recent physical exam, both completed within the last 90 days.

-Peter Uncaged MD is currently licensed to treat patients in 48 states, all with the exception of Idaho and Alabama at this time.
-One other small stipulation: in New York, New Jersey and Rhode Island the you can’t purchase labwork through Peter Uncaged MD, but you still have full access to the service to get TRT prescribed online.
+Peter MD is currently licensed to treat patients in 48 states, all with the exception of Idaho and Alabama at this time.
+One other small stipulation: in New York, New Jersey and Rhode Island the you can’t purchase lab work through Peter MD, but you still have full access to the service to get TRT prescribed online.

 Source: Trust Pilot

-Peter Uncaged Alternatives: How does it compare to other online TRT clinics?
+Peter MD Alternatives: How does it compare to other online TRT clinics?

-Online TRT Comparison: Peter Uncaged MD vs Hone Health vs Blokes
+Online TRT Comparison: Peter MD vs Hone Health vs Blokes

 |Cost of TRT||$129 for initial lab work, then|